-- Down blankets and comforters feature quilted weaves that provide warmth and evenly distribute temperature.
+- Down blankets and comforters feature quilted weaves.
+These provide warmth and evenly distribute temperature.

-- Cotton blankets, which are typically the coolest blankets, usually feature a thermal pattern so that air can circulate freely.
-A blanket made of waffle cotton provides just the right amount of texture and warmth, but will also remain cool enough to be used on your bed year-round.
+- Cotton blankets, which are the coolest blankets, usually feature a thermal pattern.
+This is so air can circulate freely.
+A blanket made of waffle cotton provides just the right amount of texture and warmth.
+But it will also remain cool enough to be used on your bed year-round.

 Tip: Different types of blankets and throws work best during certain seasons.
-Consider having various fabric options so you can swap out your blankets and throws throughout the year.
+Consider having various fabric options.
+Then you can swap out your blankets and throws throughout the year.

-How you care for your blankets and throw blankets will depend on the fabric you’ve chosen.
-We recommend always reading the care label prior to washing/drying, but here are some standard rules to go by.
+How you care for your blankets and throws will depend on the fabric you chose.
+Always read the care label prior to washing/drying.
+However, there are some standard rules to go by.

 - Washing: Always wash blankets and throws separate from the rest of your bedding.
 Most blankets should be washed in cooler water on a gentle cycle.
-Use a mild detergent, and not too much of it, so that it doesn’t stay in the fibers and ruin the texture.
+Use a mild detergent, but not too much of it.
+Using too much will make it stay in the fibers and ruin the texture.

-- Caring for wool: Wool blankets should be washed by hand, when possible.
-When it’s time to clean your wool blanket, shake it off and hang it somewhere air can move through it.
-Then spot clean any stains before washing the blanket or throw by hand.
+- Wool: Wool blankets should be washed by hand, when possible.
+When it’s time to clean your wool blanket, shake it off first.
+Then hang it somewhere air can move through it.
+Spot clean any stains before washing the blanket or throw by hand.
 Avoid hot water and allow it to air dry.